nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/resources/v1/quickstart/arcitect-quick-start-videos.md

 Please make sure

-:ballot_box_with_check: The latest version of the [ARCitect](./../ARCitect-Manual/index.html) is installed on your computer
+☑️ The latest version of the [ARCitect](./../ARCitect-Manual/index.html) is installed on your computer
-:ballot_box_with_check: You have a [DataPLANT](https://register.nfdi4plants.org) account
+☑️ You have a [DataPLANT](https://register.nfdi4plants.org) account
-:bulb: Consider reading about the [ARC](./../implementation/AnnotatedResearchContext.html)
+💡 Consider reading about the [ARC](./../implementation/AnnotatedResearchContext.html)

 ---